 - freshly grated Parmesan cheese (optional)

-- 1. In a large stockpot or dutch oven, heat 4 tablespoons of olive oil over medium high heat.
-Add the chopped onion, carrot, celery, garlic, and bay leaves.
+- In a large stockpot or dutch oven, heat 4 tablespoons of olive oil over medium high heat.
+Add the chopped onion, carrot, celery, and garlic.
 Then, season with salt, pepper, and red pepper.
 Stir occasionally until the vegetables are just beginning to brown, about 5 minutes.

-- 2. Sprinkle the flour over the vegetables and stir for 1 minute, or until flour is fully incorporated.
-Add the chicken stock, tomatoes, tomato paste and sugar.
+- Sprinkle the flour over the vegetables and stir for 1 minute, or until flour is fully incorporated.
+Add the bay leaves, chicken stock, tomatoes, tomato paste, and sugar.
 Season lightly with more with salt and pepper, if you'd like.
 Bring to a boil, then reduce heat to a simmer (over about medium heat) and cover partially.
 Stir occasionally until the vegetables are tender, about 15 minutes.